This is a question that many people ask when someone suggests hiring a birth or postnatal doula.

 Rightly so- you may have gotten this far without support from a complete stranger, right?!
 A common misconception of a doula is that they replace the role of the birth partner when actually, the main aim is to make the birthing team even stronger by empowering with knowledge, advocating and providing guidance if needed.

-To give you a brief background, doulas have been around for years, but are becoming a popular addition to parents’ birth teams in our modern day world.
+To give you a brief background, doulas have been around for centuries, but are becoming a popular addition to parents’ birth teams in our modern day world.
 Traditionally, mothers, aunts, sisters, even neighbours would be around to support a new family during and after baby’s birth.
 But in recent years that community dynamic has changed dramatically.
 Our health system is more stretched than ever and doulas are providing more families with emotional and practical support everyday.

 It was in 1973 that the term “doula” became an official ‘job’ description- it’s a shame they didn’t pick a name that was a bit more self explanatory!!
 The word doula comes from ancient Greece and means female slave (hmmm).
 In this context, it’s someone who supports before, during and after childbirth.